Telecommunications relay service: VCO with privacy

 The operator will not hear the VCO user's voiced messages and the VCO user does not need to voice GA.
 The operator will hear the person who is hearing, and the person who is hearing must give the GA each time to alert the operator it is the VCO user's turn.
 The VCO user does not need to voice GA, because the VCO user types it or presses the "VCO GA" button on the VCO phone when it's the voice user's turn to talk.

 Two-line VCO

 Two-line VCO allows a VCO user using a TTY or computer to call a TRS operator, who in turn calls the VCO user on a second telephone line, which serves as the voice line.
 The user puts the operator on a brief hold to initiate a three-way call with the hearing person.
-This method is frequently used by people who are hard of hearing and like to use some of their residual hearing as well not having to say "go ahead".
+This method is frequently used by people who are hard of hearing and like to use some of their residual hearing as well as not having to say "go ahead".
 With two-line VCO, the VCO user and the voice user can interrupt each other.
 VCO with Privacy cannot be used with two-line VCO, because the operator, VCO user, and hearing person are on a three-way call.